ruuddrummen/react-signal-forms/README.md

 }
 ```

 The demo includes a full example for array fields with Material UI.
-You can find the code in [ArrayFieldsDemo](./demo/src/examples/ArrayFieldDemo.tsx), which includes advice regarding performance when adding and removing items in the array.
+You can find the code in [ArrayFieldsDemo](./demo/src/examples/ArrayFieldDemo.tsx).

+> ℹ️ For better performance when adding and removing items, wrap your array items in [`React.memo()`](https://react.dev/reference/react/memo).
+In the example above this could be done on the `<YourLayout />` component.
+This is also included in the demo.

 ## Nested forms